-Diving into the work of organisations that see democracy as a key component of their activity we could identify four distinct approaches:
+In continuing research into the work of organisations, it was seen that in democracy as a key component of activity it was possible to identify four distinct approaches:

 - The PLURALISTS : a second approach is work to support pluralistic, open societies based on tolerance and diversity;